Types of organizational lists to make life easier! Helpful FREE to-do lists printables to help you stay focused & stress less.

 It was important to her to remember these special dates.

-Flash forward 30 years, everything has become digital, not many people use wall calendars anymore.
+Flash forward 30 years, and everything has become digital, and not many people use wall calendars anymore.

 Also, you can’t depend on the social media birthday reminders if you are like me and take long breaks from social media.

 So take the time to write down special dates you definitely don’t want to forget.

 Make A List of Gratitude & Positive Affirmations